JRouvinen/csvToAssetsJSON/csvToJSON_Readme.md

-## CSV to JSON Converter vB01
+## CSV to Asset Csv Converter v1.3

-The CSV to JSON converter is a Python script that converts CSV files into JSON files.
+The CSV to Asset Csv converter is a Python script that converts CSV files into Jira Asset compatible Csv files.
 It supports Python version 3.8 or newer.

 ### Requirements